National, State & TUDA NAEP Overview

 NAEP selects a representative sample of students by first selecting schools using a probability sampling design and then selecting the students within those schools who will participate in a given NAEP assessment.
-Every eligible school has a known nonzero chance of being selected for the sample.
-Within a selected school, all students within a participating grade have an equal chance of being selected.
+Every eligible school has a known nonzero chance of being selected for the sample and within a selected school, all students in a participating grade have an equal chance of being selected.
 The probability of students and schools being selected for the sample varies based on factors such as grade, subject, public, charter and nonpublic school status, and school size.
 Those probabilities are important in producing NAEP results, and NAEP takes them into account in the calculation of results through the process of applying sampling weights.
 The overall goal of the sampling process is that every eligible student within a state has the same probability of selection.
 Some of the students who are randomly selected are classified as students with disabilities (SD) or as English language learners (ELL).
 NAEP's goal is to assess all students in the sample; consequently, some testing accommodations are available in order to facilitate the participation of as many selected students as possible.

 To ensure that the results reported for major subgroups of populations are accurate, oversampling (i.e., sampling particular types of schools at a higher rate than they appear in the population) is necessary.
 For example, NAEP oversamples nonpublic schools and schools with large minority populations, thus ensuring that the sample contains adequate numbers of students attending nonpublic schools and students from particular racial or ethnic subgroups to accurately estimate the performance of those subgroups.
 If the samples are to be representative of the population as a whole, the data from the students in the oversampled schools must be properly weighted during analysis.
 Weighting accounts for the disproportionate representation of certain subgroups that occurs because of oversampling.
 Similarly, weighting also accounts for low sampling rates that can occur for very small schools.
 Thus, when properly weighted, NAEP data provide results that reflect the representative performances of the entire nation and of the subpopulations of interest.